What is the Statute of Limitations for a Work-Related Injury in Massachusetts?

 When is the Best Time to Begin a Personal Injury Lawsuit for Work-Related Injuries in Massachusetts?

 In many cases, the sooner you file your lawsuit, the better.
 Waiting to file can cause complications later on.
-Over time, you may lose evidence or key witnesses may move away.
+Over time, you may lose evidence, or key witnesses may move away.
 However, there are certain circumstances where waiting to file may be used strategically.

 If you were injured in a work-related accident, waiting to file your lawsuit could give you time to uncover the truth about your injuries.
-Sometimes, injuries seem relatively minor at first, but later we realize they have long-lasting or permanent consequences.
+Sometimes, injuries seem relatively minor at first, but later, we realize they have long-lasting or permanent consequences.
 For example, maybe your work-related back injury does not appear that bad, but you might be dealing with permanent chronic back pain a year from now.
 Waiting to file may allow you more time to gather supporting evidence.

 If you are unsure about when you should file your lawsuit, or if it might be too late, please reach out to our Malden personal injury lawyers for help.
 Our team can review your case and help you determine your best course of action.